 “What’s the community think?” he echoed to a tall, weather-worn local searching through the bourbon rack.

-“We want the tourists to fuck off”, said the local.
+“We want the tourists to fuck off,” said the man.
 “Stop stealing our beer.”

-Spoils in hand, our party of three drove to the campsite.
+Spoils in hand, we drove to the campsite.
 The owner seemed surprised to see us.
 It was late in the season, and cold — probably 25 degrees.
 We didn’t look prepared.
 We weren’t.
-With the moon obscured by clouds it was pitch dark, and we didn’t bring flashlights.
+With the moon obscured by clouds, it was pitch dark, and we didn’t bring flashlights.
 We had three tents, but only two sleeping bags.
 We left the chocolate for s’mores at home.
-But we were committed: we paid our fee, drove to our plot, unpacked our gear and tried to set up camp.
+But we were young, driven and committed: we paid our fee, drove to our plot, unpacked our gear and tried to set up camp.

-We searched for kindling by the light of our phones.
+By the light of our phones, we searched for kindling.
 It was scarce.
 Dry kindling was even scarcer.
 For every ten sticks we found, we threw eight into the creek.
 Eventually, we gathered enough to get the fire started.
 My hands felt like woodblocks as I arranged the twigs into a teepee.

 “Did we bring a lighter?” asked Dave.